 DISCREPANCY: According to his death certificate, Herman was born on 16 October 1858.
 However, Herman’s age of 7/12 in August 1860 suggests birth in February 1860.
 Did I identify the correct family on 1860 census?
 If so, why the difference?

 Family origins: Baden is in the southwest corner of Germany near France.
-This western German border, also known as Alsace-Lorraine, alternated between French and Germany rule throughout its history.
-Prussia, in the northwest corner of Germany, is now part of Russia.
+This western German border, also known as Alsace-Lorraine, alternated between French and German rule throughout its history.
+Prussia, in the northeast corner of Germany, is now part of Russia.

 In 1883, Valentine and Anna Katharina wrote in the autograph book of Anna Klee, Herman’s future wife.
 Read more about Anna’s autograph book in “Sources” section of this post.
 Both entries were written in German.
 Her signature as “Anna Katharina Maurer” confirms use of both names.